 (2) The supervisor may arrange for a registered medical practitioner to be present during the search of a person.

-15. Requirements for conduct of search of a person
+15. Requirements for conduct of search of person

 (1) Except as provided in regulation 19(1), a search of a person must be conducted by a searcher of the same sex as the person.